 Master titles are often awarded by national chess federations as a way of honoring the strongest players in their country.
 For instance, the USCF awards the National Master title to any player who reaches an established rating of 2200; an additional Senior Master designation is awarded to any player who reaches the 2400 level.

-International Master (IM): In order to earn the IM title, a player must normally have an established FIDE rating of 2400.
+- International Master (IM): To earn the IM title, a player must normally have an established FIDE rating of 2400.
 However, players must also prove their strength by having sufficiently strong results in (normally) three tournaments against very strong competition.
-Like the FM title, however, there are potential shortcuts to winning the IM title, such as by being the runner up at the World Junior Championship.
+Like the FM title, however, there are potential shortcuts to winning the IM title, such as by being the runner-up at the World Junior Championship.

-Grandmaster (GM): The GM title is the most difficult title to earn for any chess player.
-In order to become a grandmaster, a player must establish a FIDE rating of at least 2500.
-In addition, they must go through the same norms process required of an IM, but with a higher standard required to achieve each norm.
+- Grandmaster (GM): The GM title is the most difficult title to earn for any chess player.
+To become a grandmaster, a player must establish a FIDE rating of at least 2500.
+Also, he or she must go through the same norms process required of an IM, but with a higher standard required to achieve each norm.
 Only a few tournaments award a GM title outside of this system; winning the World Junior Championship or the World Senior Championship are two ways in which a player might earn the GM title despite not otherwise qualifying for it.

 - Woman Candidate Master (WCM)

 - Woman Grandmaster (WGM): This title is approximately equivalent to the overall IM title, and players who qualify as both may choose to identify themselves with either of the two titles.